-In a delicious Diwali feast, four top Indian chefs share their favourite recipes for the upcoming Festival of Lights
+In a delicious Diwali feast, four top Indian chefs share their favourite recipes for the Festival of Lights

 Makes: 24 samosas

 1 potato finely diced (5 to 10 mill cubes)

 2 cloves of crushed garlic